“Shame corrodes the very part of us that believes we are capable of change”.

 Shame and the evolution of awareness

-In society as a whole we find 3 stages of evolution as regards the experience of shame.
+In society as a whole we find three stages of evolution as regards the experience of shame.
 At the first stage, people are genuinely unconscious of the effects of their actions on others.
 Such people are often said to ‘lack empathy’, which of course hasn’t stopped some of them rising to positions of prominence on the world’s political stage!
-Shame may therefore help to keep a Teresa May or even a Donald Trump in check when they have too much power.
-Such people are not yet able to grow through shame, so they will have to learn through karmic pain.
-Meanwhile they don’t really know what they did ‘wrong’, but they still want to be liked (need for acceptance), and they have a pragmatic understanding that the alternative response to their behaviour will be some form of violence (being kicked out of office for example), so shame has indeed already helped to modify some of their policies in response to public outrcy.
+Shame may therefore help to keep an autocrat who has too much power at least to some extent in check.
+People who are only held back from abusive behaviour by shame rather than by their own internal compass are not yet able to grow through shame, so they will have to learn through karmic pain.
+Meanwhile they don’t really know what they did ‘wrong’, but they still want to be liked (need for acceptance), and they have a pragmatic understanding that the alternative response to their behaviour will be some form of violence (a politician being kicked out of office for example), so shame can help to modify some of their policies in response to public outcry.

 At the third stage we are so fed up of splitting ourselves into two, with one part being ashamed of the other, that we choose to let shame go entirely and learn through joy instead.
-Of course this doesn’t happen overnight, and there is a process to go through of working through the stuff we have been ashamed of before we can be totally free.
+Of course this doesn’t happen overnight, and there is a process to go through of working through the stuff we have been ashamed of, before we can be totally free of it.

 Explore The History of Anger, Guilt and Shame